xtvu2207/find_keyword_xtvu/README.md

 ```

 ## Arguments
+- `prefixe_langue`: Language prefix to specify the language model to use (default value: `'en'`).
+To know the supported languages and their prefixes, see the [SpaCy documentation](https://spacy.io/usage/models).
+If you provide an unsupported prefix, or if you want to use the multilingual model, specify the `multi` argument.
+In either case, the multilingual model `xx_ent_wiki_sm` will be used.
+Learn more about this model [here](https://spacy.io/models/xx).
 - `threads_rest`: Number of threads to reserve for other tasks (default value: `1`).
 - `nb_phrases_avant`: Number of sentences to include before the keyword (default value: `10`).
 - `nb_phrases_apres`: Number of sentences to include after the keyword (default value: `10`).